What is Anthropology?

 Anthropology is a social science.
 It shares techniques and methods with other behavioral sciences and also draws upon physical and biological sciences and is unique among the social and behavioral sciences.
 Anthropologists obtain data primarily from field research and comparative cross-cultural studies in time and space.
 Thus, anthropology provides theoretical and empirical bases for development of hypotheses about human behavior, and for testing the breadth and application of such hypotheses.

-The Anthropology Department provides training in four sub-disciplines: cultural Anthropology, Archaeology, Physical Anthropology and Linguistic Anthropology.
+The Anthropology Department provides training in four sub-disciplines: cultural anthropology, archaeology, physical anthropology and anthropological linguistics.
 Using ethnographic, ethnological and ethnohistorical tools, and information supplied by the four sub-disciplines, the anthropologist studies cultures and the processes of human development comparatively.

 A minor in Anthropology is also available.
 If you are a transfer student, please refer to our Transfer page.